-- All work leading to a Certificate must be completed within three years. - All work leading to the AABS or MABS degree must be completed within six years. - All work leading to the MDiv degree must be completed within eight years. - All work leading to the BABS or ThM degree must be completed within ten years.
+- All work leading to a Certificate must be completed within three years. - All work leading to the DBS, AABS or MABS degree must be completed within six years. - All work leading to the MDiv degree must be completed within eight years. - All work leading to the BABS, ThM, DMin degree must be completed within ten years.